ECU-tech/libfirmware/pt2001/project/ecu-tech/readme.md

 ### PT2001 Studio: Compiling/Generating C/header Files

-1. Open "PT2001 Developer Studio", and open project `firmware/hw_layer/mc33816/ecu-tech/project.xml`.
+1. Open "PT2001 Developer Studio", and open project `firmware/hw_layer/mc33816/gerefi/project.xml`.
 2. Press the "Build" button at the right/center of the window to assemble the microcode.
-3. Use `Tools` -> `Generate PT2001 Load Data Code` to generate C/header files used by ecu-TECH to program the PT2001 over SPI at boot (see `mc33816/ecu-tech/sample_code/`).
+3. Use `Tools` -> `Generate PT2001 Load Data Code` to generate C/header files used by gerEFI to program the PT2001 over SPI at boot (see `mc33816/gerefi/sample_code/`).

 ### PSC Simulator: Simulating microcode/config changes